 You’ll start by whisking together the wet ingredients, including the zucchini.
 Then simply sift in the cocoa powder, followed by the flour, and the leavening agents.
 Add in the vegan buttermilk, and gently whisk together, followed by the hot coffee.

-Then pour the batter into the cake pans evenly.
-You can use three 8″ cake pans or three 6″ cake pans.
-Bake the cakes until a toothpick comes out clean.
+Then pour the batter into the cake pan.
+You can also use three 8″ cake pans or three 6″ cake pans.
+Bake the cake until a toothpick comes out clean.
 Then allow them to cool completely before frosting the cake.

-For this vegan chocolate zucchini cake, we’re using my classic vegan chocolate frosting.
+For this vegan chocolate zucchini cake, we’re using a vegan chocolate sour cream frosting- based off of my classic chocolate frosting.
 It’s so easy to make and quite similar to making classic chocolate buttercream.
+But I think that the sour cream (dairy free, of course!) adds a really nice tang to balance out the sweetness!

 You’ll need: